 ¾ cup + 2 tablespoons of plain, unsweetened, natural yoghurt

 Optional – 1 tablespoon sliced almonds

-Also optional – x 12 muffin cases or x 6 large Texas size muffin cases
+Also optional – x 12 standard-size muffin cases or x 6 large Texas-size muffin cases

-Makes x 12 normal sized muffins (7 cm W x 3 cm D holes) or x 6 large Texas size muffins (8.5 cm W x 4 cm D holes)
+Makes x 12 standard-sized muffins (7 cm W x 3 cm D holes) or x 6 large Texan-sized muffins (8.5 cm W x 4 cm D holes)

-- I buy normal family sized blocks of chocolate for baking as they are often cheaper than cooking chocolate and I use my biggest knife to roughly cut it up.
+- I buy a normal family size block of chocolate for baking as they are often cheaper than cooking chocolate and I use my biggest knife to roughly cut it up.
 I don’t use chocolate chips as I love biting into a piece of gooey chocky when the muffins are still warm!
-If I use chocolate buttons, I keep them whole for the Texas sized muffins or roughly chop them up for the smaller ones.
+If I use chocolate buttons, I keep them whole for the Texas-sized muffins or roughly chop them up for the smaller ones.
 If you are using ‘morsels’ they are perfect just the way they are!!

 First liberally spray the muffin tin with non-stick cooking spray or place your cases into the holes.